Kaine Parker: Kaine's debut

 Kaine, as he originally appears during the Clone Saga.

 Kaine is the Jackal's first temporary success to clone Peter Parker but the flawed cloning process left him deformed and mentally unstable.
 The Jackal discards Kaine due to him showing early signs of degeneration, which will eventually kill him.
 Kaine experiences a strong feeling of rejection similar to that between a father and son.
 Kaine's degeneration gives him an enhanced version of Peter's powers, including a "precognitive sense" that shows him flashes of the future (an amplified version of Peter's spider-sense).
 He also possesses a "Mark of Kaine", a burning touch that he uses to leave eaten away hand prints on his victims' faces.
-Though never explicitly stated within the story, in a later interview former Spider-Man editor/writer Glenn Greenberg revealed that the Mark of Kaine was meant to be another analog of one of Spider-Man's powers, namely the ability to cling to walls.
+In a later interview, former Spider-Man editor/writer Glenn Greenberg revealed that the Mark of Kaine was meant to be another analog of one of Spider-Man's powers, namely the ability to cling to walls.

 The Jackal goes on to create a new, better clone which would be known as Ben Reilly.
 When the Jackal uses Reilly against Peter, the ensuing battle leaves Reilly and the Jackal for dead.
 They both manage to survive; the Jackal places himself into suspended animation in a cloning pod to awaken later; and Reilly leaves New York.

 Trial of Peter Parker

 Due to Norman Osborn manipulating them, Ben and Kaine each believe themselves to be the original and Peter Parker to be the clone.
+For a time, Kaine finds love in police detective Louise Kennedy of Salt Lake City, until he discovers she is working for criminals.
+This revelation, coupled with Kaine's increased cellular degeneration, pushes Kaine even further towards insanity and he kills Louise.
+Kaine continues to stalk Ben, making it appear as though Janine Godbe, Ben's new love, has committed suicide.
 Kaine frames Ben for a number of murders he commits since they have identical fingerprints, and Peter Parker is convicted for Kaine's crimes.
-The two are placed in a mock trial where Peter is on trial, Kaine is his attorney, Carnage is the prosecutor, several Ravencroft inmates are the jury, and Judas Traveller is the judge.
-However, Kaine refuses to confess to his crimes, so Peter considers revealing his secret identity to the courtroom.
-Kaine convinces Peter not to do this and eventually reveals the truth about the murders.
+Kaine refuses to confess to his crimes, with Peter considering revealing his secret identity to the courtroom.
+Kaine convinces Peter not to reveal his identity and reveals the truth about the murders.

 Maximum Clonage

-After Peter Parker gives in to the news of being a clone and Ben Reilly is the true individual, he allies himself with the Jackal.
-Kaine refuses to let him throw his life away.
-He confronts the Jackal with the intent of destroying him, but the Jackal manipulates Kaine into believing he will be cured of the degeneration process.
-Once Jackal reveals he has lied again, Kaine leaves feeling dejected.
-He goes back to Mary Jane Watson for answers, and after a conversation of power and responsibility, Kaine returns to the Jackal's lab in time to assist Ben in a battle against numerous Spider-clones.
-In the ensuing battle, Spidercide fatally injures Kaine, but the Jackal places him in a pod to heal him.
+Kaine confronts the Jackal with the intent of destroying him, with the Jackal manipulating his mind into believing that he will be cured of the degeneration process.
+Once Jackal reveals this to be false, Kaine leaves, feeling dejected.
+Kaine returns to the Jackal's lab in time to assist Ben in a battle against numerous Spider-clones.
+In the ensuing battle, Spidercide impales Kaine, fatally wounding him.
+Despite showing disdain for Kaine, the Jackal recovers his body and places him in a pod to recover.